Kong/kong/CONTRIBUTING.md

   is too big to be considered just `perf`
-- **chore**: Maintenance changes related to code cleaning that isn't considered part of a refactor, build process updates, dependency bumps, or auxiliary tools and libraries updates (LuaRocks, Travis-ci, etc...).
+- **chore**: Maintenance changes related to code cleaning that isn't considered part of a refactor, build process updates, dependency bumps, or auxiliary tools and libraries updates (LuaRocks, GitHub Actions, etc...).

 [Back to TOC](#table-of-contents)